ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-It is important to note that Identifier Alignment cannot occur with a message that is not valid per [@!RFC5322], particularly one with a malformed, absent, or repeated visible From: header field, since in that case there is no reliable way to determine a DMARC policy that applies to the message.
+It is important to note that Identifier Alignment cannot occur with a message that is not valid per [@!RFC5322], particularly one with a malformed, absent, or repeated RFC5322.From header field, since in that case there is no reliable way to determine a DMARC policy that applies to the message.
 Accordingly, DMARC operation is predicated on the input being a valid RFC5322 message object, and handling of such